plasticbit/AC_Indicator/README.md

 # AC_Indicator
-This program causes the mouse (G403) to flash when the car's RPM reaches revolution.
+This program causes the mouse (G403) to flash when the car's RPM reaches maximum.
 **Written by a begginer.
 So if something happens, I can't take any responsibility.**

 # Using